Optics (TV series)

 Optics is a TV series that premiered on ABC TV on 29 January 2025.
 Its first series was broadcast on the ABC TV channel until 5 March 2025.
 All episodes were available on ABC iview when the series was first broadcast.

 Plot

 Optics follows two young social media-savvy women, at Fritz and Randell who are suddenly promoted to be CEOs of the company after the original CEO Frank Fritz dies.
 Along with Ian Randell and Meredith Laughton they work together to find solutions to situations involving public relations crises.

 Production

-The series was first announced at the ABC's Upfronts event in 2024, revealing the next year's programming.
+The series was first announced at the ABC's Upfronts event on 21 November 2024, revealing the next year's programming.
 The series was filmed in various suburbs of Sydney in July 2024, including Annandale, Botany, and Cronulla.

 Cast

 (Note: As displayed in each episode's credits sequence.)